 The best rides for motorbikes are popular with tourists.
 Be wary on tight corners because oncoming traffic is likely.

-Take a wide line until you see through each corner and keep your head well within your side of double lines.
+Take a wide line until you see through each corner and keep your head well within your side of the centre line.

 Watch out for slippery moss between car tyre marks and for loose stones on winding roads with gravel road shoulders.